LOTI Heroes

 Countertalk

 Ravneet Gill is a pastry chef (most notably for St. JOHN, Llewelyn’s, Black Axe Mangal and Wild by Tart), author, presenter and founder of Countertalk.
-It started off as an Instagram account where Gill would highlight businesses within the hospitality industry that were doing great things and cultivating a positive work environment and has grown into a community-building platform.
-Through their events, job posting pages, advice and resources, Countertalk has become a much-needed support mechanism for the food industry.
+It started off as an Instagram account where Gill would highlight businesses within the hospitality industry that were doing great things and cultivating a positive work environment, and has grown into a community-building platform.
+Through its events, job posting pages, advice and resources, Countertalk has become a much-needed support mechanism for the food industry.

 countertalk.co.uk